earthgecko/skyline/docs/getting-data-into-skyline.rst

 Adding a Listener
 =================

-If neither of these listeners are acceptable, it's easy enough to extend them.
+If none of these methods are acceptable, it's easy enough to extend them.
 Add a method in listen.py and add a line in the horizon-agent that points to your new listener.